Advertising agencies are an endangered species.

 Think about another threat that is not in here?
 Please let me know in the comments below or on social media, and I will be glad to update this post.

-Absolut, AB-InBev, Alfa Romeo, Asda, Audi, Bayer, Barilla, Bumble, Coca-Cola, Domino’s, Doritos, Dyson, Facebook, Ferrero, KFC, Groupon, Heinz, Honda, Hyatt, JetBlue, JP Morgan, Just Eat, LinkedIn, Mercedes-Benz, MG, Mondelez, Nikon, Philips, Sanofi, Tetley, TUI, Uber, Unilever, United Airlines, Visa, Vodafone, Volkswagen… Here are 30 global brands that put their marketing under an international creative and/or media review since the beginning of 2021.
+Absolut, AB-InBev, Alfa Romeo, Asda, Audi, Bayer, Barilla, Bumble, Coca-Cola, Domino’s, Doritos, Dyson, Facebook, Ferrero, Ford, KFC, Groupon, Heinz, Honda, HSBC, Hyatt, JetBlue, JP Morgan, Just Eat, LinkedIn, Mercedes-Benz, MG, Mondelez, Nike, Nikon, PayPal, Philips, Sanofi, Skoda, Tetley, TUI, Uber, Unilever, United Airlines, Visa, Vodafone, Volkswagen… Here are over 40 global brands that have put their marketing under an international creative and/or media review since the beginning of 2021.
 Meaning billions of dollars have moved from an agency to another in a couple of months.

 Following a never-seen-before « status quo » in 2020 thanks to the pandemic, a lot of brands have launched creative and/or media reviews in 2021 and 2022.
 These big moves, happening in a short period of time, obviously put agencies, networks and their holdings at big risk.
 While agencies were used to coping with these reviews in the long run, they nowadays could lose several, massive clients within only a couple of months, leading to possible bankruptcies.

 The timing of is also terrible: this tsunami is happening right after 2020, which has business-wise been a very « flat » year for the advertising industry, resulting in smaller revenues and profits for agencies.
 We can now tell that 2020 was clearly « the calm before the storm » in the ad industry.